slackhq/SlackTextViewController/README.md

 #### 4. Confirmation

-If the user selects any cells presented in the auto-completion view, calling `-tableView:didSelectRowAtIndexPath:`, you must call `-acceptAutoCompletionWithString:` passing the corresponding string matching that item, that you would be insert in the text view.
+If the user selects any autocompletion view cell on `-tableView:didSelectRowAtIndexPath:`, you must call `-acceptAutoCompletionWithString:` to commit autocompletion.
+That method expects a string matching the selected item, that you would like to be inserted in the text view.

 `````
 - (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath